wareya/nezuyomi/README.md

 ## compilation

+**Nezuyomi requires a C++17 compiler.**

+Windows:

+compile freetype and harfbuzz and move their .a files to depends/.

+harfbuzz must be compiled **as a static library, with the standard library statically linked** and **with freetype support enabled** and **using the same compiler toolchain you will compile nezuyomi with**. compiling harfbuzz requires cmake.

-Windows: download and extract GLFW's .a and .dll files to depends/.
-Run compile.sh from a mingw environment. **Nezuyomi requires a C++17 compiler.**
+download and extract GLFW's .a and .dll files to depends/.

-Linux: rewrite compile-freebsd.sh to make up for differences between FreeBSD and Linux.
+Run compile.sh from a mingw environment.

+Linux:

+rewrite compile-freebsd.sh.
+It's out of date.

 Nezuyomi doesn't do anything windows-specific.
 Good luck.